Wells High School: History

 Wells High School traces its origins back to 1873, when the state of Maine enacted the Free High School Act.
 The law gave towns the ability to establish public high schools which would receive 50% of their funding from the state.
 Classes were held at the existing one-room schools located throughout the town.

 By the mid-1890s, it became clear that holding high school classes in several locations was not an optimal arrangement.
 In 1901, voters at the annual town meeting were asked whether they wanted to build a standalone high school.
 The vote passed.
 Later that same year, constructed at a cost of $3,650, Wells High School opened its doors.

 The first class graduated in 1903, with all nine students — seven girls and two boys — receiving diplomas.
 The graduation ceremony was held at the Second Congregational Church (today known as the Wells Congregational Church, UCC), in what was considered an extraordinarily special and historic event.
 The class motto was Vestigia Nulla Retrorsum — Latin for "no footsteps backward."

 In 1909, Wells High School suffered an extensive fire.
 A new, larger building was immediately built on the same site.
-The high school would suffer yet another fire in 1922.
+The high school suffered another fire in 1922.
 Classes were held at the town hall for several months while the building was repaired and enlarged.

 In 1937, a new high school was built a few hundred feet north, and the 1909 building was turned into an elementary school.
 The 1937 building, located at 1470 Post Road (US-1) across from Ocean View Cemetery, was the first school in Wells to be constructed out of brick, and cost $90,000 to build.
 It was significantly larger than the previous building and included a combination gymnasium/auditorium on the top floor.
 It was designed by the Maine architectural firm of Miller & Beal, Inc.

 In 1939, the 1909 building was completely destroyed by fire, and was not rebuilt.